 It's easy to start something.
 The world is full of bright ideas that showed great potential but lacked the strength of a finisher.
 Sometimes it's easier to begin something new than finish something old, because something new always brings a freshness and with it renewed energy.
 It's hard to stick with the "same old same old" because the novelty has worn off.
 But there is great reward in finishing, and Galations 6:9 encourages us not to lose heart and to "not be weary in well doing, for in due season we shall reap, if we faint not."
 Those who wait upon the Lord will renew their strength.

-I trust you too will be able to enter your rest over the Christmas break, knowing that you have completed another year in faithfully serving the Lord - faithful in staying true to your commitments through thick and thin, faithful to your employer, faithful to your family, faithful to your church, faithful, faithful, faithful!
+I trust you too will be able to enter your rest after a period of faithfully serving the Lord - faithful in staying true to your commitments through thick and thin, faithful to your employer, faithful to your family, faithful to your church, faithful, faithful, faithful!
 Proverbs 28:20 says, "A faithful man who can find?"
 They are obviously a rare breed.

 A faithful man finishes what he starts, "and he shall abound with blessings." ( Proverbs 28:20 ) At the end of every year I want to be found faithful.
 At the end of life's race I want to hear the Lord say, "well done good and faithful......."

 I don't want to just line up at the starting block, I want to line up with the finishers too.
 How about you?

 Teaching you to become a good steward – a great article on the power of plodding and faithfulness in ministry.